Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 If you have worked already with Lightroom then you will have a very easy life moving to darktable.
 It’s all very similar, even the colour of the interface.

-Start from the lightable view where you organise your photos, you add keywords, you flag and rate them.
+Start from the lightable view where you organise your photos, add keywords, flag and rate them.

 The next step is the darkroom view where you can edit your photos with a history stack that keeps track of all your changes.
 You can always move back in case of any mistake or just compare your progress.